nodes777/aquascraperOld/README.md

   jsonpCallback: "processJson"
 });
 ```
-`monthAndYea`r must be formatted like "Nov2017"
+`monthAndYear` must be formatted like "Nov2017"
 `day` must be formatted like "01-Wed"
+The earliest available date is Oct2017, 15-Sun.